zavvy logo

 It's challenging to stay afloat during recessions and the cost-of-living crisis.

-Employees need support with everything from covering their increased mortgage repayments, home Wi-Fi, and energy bills, as well as long-term planning for retirement.
+Employees need support with everything from covering their increased mortgage repayments, home Wi-Fi, and energy bills, as well as long-term planning for retirement and group life insurance policies.

 Brenton Tong is a Managing Director for Financial Spectrum who explains in a LinkedIn article that: